 Complete/Maintaining

 Southwestern established an HSI Task Force to develop the necessary programmatic support required to not only achieve HSI designation, but sustain it.
 The group of student, faculty, and staff stakeholders meet regularly to develop and implement programming that reinforces Southwestern’s identity as an HSI, enhance inclusive campus culture, build institutional capacity, integrate HSI initiatives with the University’s core identity, and establish Southwestern as a leader in liberal arts HSI education.
-The United States Department of Education declared Southwestern University as an Hispanic Serving Institution in Summer 2023.
+A gift also funded the creation of a new Hispanic Success Coordinator position—a role dedicated to fostering the success of first-generation and underrepresented students.
+The United States Department of Education declared Southwestern University as a Hispanic-Serving Institution in Summer 2023.
 Additionally, Southwestern plans to apply for Title V funding during the next federal funding opportunity, which is tentatively slated for Spring 2025.
 Title V grants assist HSIs to expand educational opportunities for, and improve the attainment of, Hispanic students.
 These grants also enable HSIs to expand and enhance their academic offerings, program quality, and institutional stability.

 Tactical Plan in Action: Southwestern Receives Designation as a Hispanic Serving Institution; Southwestern Earns Hispanic-Serving Institution Designation; Finding a Familiar Face and a Helping Hand at Southwestern